 P16 to P1 (Bits[DB31:DB16]) set the timeout counter for activation of phase resync.
-This value must be set such that the resync happens immediately after (and not before) the PLL has achieved lock after reprogramming.
+This value must be set such that a resync happens immediately after (and not before) the PLL has achieved lock after reprogramming.

-Calculate the timeout value using the following:
+Calculate the timeout value using the following equation:

-$$\text{Time Out Value} = \text{Phase Resync Clock/PFD Frequency}$$
+Time Out Value = Phase Resync Clock/PFD Frequency